5G-MAG/Getting-Started/pages/xr-media-integration-in-5g/repositories.md

 ---

 # ⭐ Related repositories
-* Check the Repositories relevant to XR Media integration in 5G: Code, releases, packages, dockers, guidelines,...
 Note that these repositories are currently private and under testing.
 Early access can be requested at: https://www.5g-mag.com/early-access

 ## XR Unity Player: [rt-xr-unity-player](https://github.com/5G-MAG/rt-xr-unity-player)
 * [Information and how to download, build, install and run](https://github.com/5G-MAG/rt-xr-unity-player#readme)